Rigvende/CleaningAgencyProject/README.md

 # CleaningAgencyProject
-Hello, everyone. \

 This is my non-commercial project, which is a Java-based web application.
-It uses the Apache Tomcat container and the MySQL database.\
+It's written in the IntelliJ IDEA and uses the Apache Tomcat 9.0 container and the MySQL database.\
 The theme of the project is a "Cleaning agency". \
 In my implementation, this is an agency for cleaning and restoring burial sites called "Rest-in-Cleanliness".
 It's a pity but this fascinating idea has already existed :(
 ____